 Trish Fisher, M.B.A.

-Associate Professor of Marketing and Chair of Business, School for Professional Studies; M.B.A.
+Associate Professor of Marketing and Chair of Business, School for Graduate and Professional Studies; M.B.A.
 Kellogg School of Management at Northwestern University; M.S.
 Mathematics, University of Massachusetts; B.S.
 Mathematics, University of Massachusetts.
 Professor Fisher has held marketing management positions at The Procter & Gamble Company, has served as senior marketing/management consultant to Fortune 500 companies, and has led strategic planning initiatives for non-profit organizations.

-Professor Fisher Teacher:
+Professor Fisher Teaches:

 - BUOM 378 Research Methods

 - BUOM 485 Strategic Marketing Management

 - BUOM 456 Business Strategy